Annual accounts

 Audit of Accounts - Notice of Public Rights

-NOTICE is given that the unaudited statement of accounts for the year ended 31 March 2023 has been published on the Council’s website.
+Notice is given that the unaudited statement of accounts for the year ended 31 March 2024 has been published on the Council’s website.
 The statement of accounts is unaudited and may be subject to change.

-Notice is given that, from 31 July 2023 to 8 September 2023 between 9.30am and 4.30pm on weekdays, any person interested may inspect and make copies of the accounts of the London Borough of Bexley for the year ended 31 March 2023 and all books, deeds, contracts, bills, vouchers and receipts relating to those accounts.
-Some documents containing personal or commercially-privileged information may not be available for inspection.
+Notice is given that, from 11 November 2024 to 20 December 2024 (both days inclusive) between 9.30am and 4.30pm on weekdays, any person interested may inspect and make copies of the accounts of the London Borough of Bexley for the year ended 31 March 2024 and all books, deeds, contracts, bills, vouchers and receipts relating to those accounts.
+Some documents containing personal or commercially privileged information may not be available for inspection.
 Requests should be made to publicinspection@bexley.gov.uk and further details can be found in the Council’s Public Inspection Protocol which accompanies this notice.

 Notice is also given that during this period, the auditor, at the request of a local government elector for the London Borough of Bexley, will give the elector or his/her representative an opportunity to question her about the accounts.
 Any such elector or his/her representative may attend before the auditor and make objections as to any matter in respect of which the auditor could take action under Section 28 of the Local Audit and Accountability Act 2014 (namely, an unlawful item of account, failure to bring the sum into account, or loss or deficiency caused by wilful misconduct), or could make a report in the public interest under Section 24 of, and paragraph 1 of Schedule 7 to, that Act.

-A guide to your rights can be found at: Local authority accounts: A guide to your rights.
+A guide to your rights can be found at: Local authority accounts: A guide to your rights (nao.org.uk)

 London Borough of Bexley